RS-Coop/convex-optimization-project/README.md

 These are some other potentially useful papers related to the topic.
 - [Newton Sketch and Sub-Sampled Newton Methods](https://arxiv.org/abs/1705.06211) (gist: subsampling is better)
 - [PyHessian -- for Neural Networks](https://arxiv.org/abs/1912.07145)
-- [Adaptive Cubic Regularization Methods with Inexact Hessian](https://arxiv.org/abs/1808.06239) (This is the "adaptive" adaptive regularization for cubics, worth reading since it contains a lot of implementation details, although no code since it was written in Fortran...)
+- [Adaptive Cubic Regularization Methods with Inexact Hessian](https://arxiv.org/abs/1808.06239) (This is the "dynamic" ARC, worth reading since it contains a lot of implementation details, although no code since it was written in Fortran...)

 I think this is the paper that proposes the adaptive variant.
 - [Adaptive Cubic Regularization Algorithm](https://people.maths.ox.ac.uk/cartis/papers/cgt32.pdf)
-- Here are the published version of the original ARC paper [Adaptive Cubic Regularization Algorithm Part 1](https://link.springer.com/content/pdf/10.1007/s10107-009-0286-5.pdf) [Part 2](https://link.springer.com/content/pdf/10.1007/s10107-009-0337-y.pdf)
+- Here are the published version of the original ARC paper [Adaptive Cubic Regularization Algorithm Part 1,](https://link.springer.com/content/pdf/10.1007/s10107-009-0286-5.pdf) [Part 2](https://link.springer.com/content/pdf/10.1007/s10107-009-0337-y.pdf)

 ## Abstract
 We...